frictionlessdata/website-old/guides/point-location-data.md

 1. represented in a CSV file?
 2. described as part of a Data Package?

-Each method should, in a human and machine-readable way, specify:

-* the coordinate reference system
-* the order of coordinates
-* the date associated with the location data

 The options for representing point locations in a CSV file are to define a field(s) of type:

 1. [geopoint, format: default](#1-geopoint-default)